visualizedata/data-structures/README.md

 ### November 3 (Week 10)

 From database to visual representation.
 Interface design.
+Workshop by Jessie Han: How to create filters on the front end.

 **Weekly Assignment 10, due Tuesday 11/9 at 6:00pm:**
 You will submit the final designs for the interfaces for each of your three data sources.